How Do You Tell Your Parents You’re Pregnant?

 It may be hard to talk to your parents about your pregnancy, especially if you’re not sure how you feel about it yet.
 Remember, your pregnancy could be a shock to them.
 They may also be surprised to learn you’re sexually active.

 Most likely, your parents want to be there for you, to support you the best way they can!
-So show them you’re taking this seriously and making healthy, responsible decisions at this time.
+Show them you’re taking this seriously and making healthy, responsible decisions at this time.

 Get Info Now